-Action: Targeted intervention in addition to an automatic warning sent (email 1).
-Additional engagement activity to be reviewed for these students and action plan agree i.e. refer for support and set expectations for future attendance / engagement as appropriate.
+Follow up: Targeted intervention in addition to an automatic warning sent (email 1).
+Additional engagement activity to be reviewed for these students and action plan agreed. i.e. refer for support and set expectations for future attendance/engagement as appropriate.
 Follow up with a phone call and meeting the student, as appropriate.
+In addition to an automatic warning email sent (email 1) - Phone call to set academic and attendance targets, referral to the Student Immigration and Compliance Team where attendance is 0% and no response to contact from the University.